 How do you know when you're ready to adopt a new puppy?
 The short answer is that you're never ready.
 There will be surprises that pop up for even the most prepared dog owner, but you can make sure your schedule, finances, and supplies are in place to ensure a smooth start for you and your new best friend.

 The American Kennel Club provides prospective dog owners with a quiz that they can take to test the adoption waters.
-This is a great guideline.
-If you get every question right, then you're likely ready for a dog, and if you don't get a correct answer, then maybe it's best to hold off for a bit.
+This is a great guideline to see if you are prepared for dog ownership.
+If you get every question right, then you're likely ready to own a dog, and if you don't get a correct answer, then maybe it's best to hold off for a bit.
 That said, every dog owner and every dog it different.
 Like all things, there are exceptions and special circumstances that can apply.
 It's best to talk to a vet or reputable rescue organization and discuss your specific situation.
 In general, here are some things to consider:

-Even the most well-behaved pup is going to gobble up tons of your time, at least initially, as she gets acclimated to her new environment.
+Even the most well-behaved dog, whether a new puppy or an adult dog you found, is going to gobble up tons of your time, at least initially, as she gets acclimated to her new environment.
 If you work 80 hours a week, then adopting a dog at this point in your life could be challenging.
 Dogs, like people, thrive on a schedule.
-The most important and effective part of dog training is consistency.
+The most important and effective part of bringing home a dog is consistency in training.
 Especially if you live in an apartment or are adopting a puppy, a schedule can make your life and your dog's life much happier.
 Depending on the age of your pup, you can plan to spend at least three collective hours with your dog every day.
-Many vets recommend the following schedule:
+Many vets recommend the following amount of time each day:

 7-7:30 a.m. — Ten-minute walk